dinakaranonline/blog/_posts/2020-07-05-How-to-find-useful-content-to-read-on-a-daily-basis.md

 ### 2. Newsletters

 These days I subscribe to a lot of newsletters that get delivered to me daily.
 With Twitter, I follow way too many people that some times it becomes overwhelming.
 I started with signing up for Medium and followed a dozen of interesting topics in the site.
 Medium then delivers personalized curated content based on my interest areas and this is mostly spot-on.
 I get a daily auto-generated newsletter delivered to me at 8 am and I always find one or two interesting articles.
-But Medium subscription is too costly for my budget and hence I read till the free limit and then use InCognito to keep reading other articles :) I wish for the subscription cost to be slightly lower for India users atleast ;-)
+But Medium subscription is too costly for my budget and hence I read till the free limit and then use InCognito to keep reading other articles :) I wish for the subscription cost to be slightly lower for India users atleast.

 These days, I have also subscribed to a lot of independent newsletters by developers and publications, substack ( relatively new ) that deliver content to my mailbox on a daily / weekly basis.